blog

 That’s why leadership feels harder than the work itself.

-And if you are interested in learning about how regulating emotions (visible as 'the calm') is critical skill and competitive advantage for the leader, and the biology behind it, check out this article → [link]
+And if you are interested in learning about how regulating emotions (visible as 'the calm') is critical skill and competitive advantage for the leader, and the biology behind it, check out this article → The Luxury of Calm.

 Decision fatigue rarely announces itself.